*This post contains affiliate links, which means I receive a small commission, at no extra cost to you, if you make a purchase using this link.

 Lavender Essential oil helps you sleep as well.
 Put some on your pillow, your neck, the bottom of your feet, your temples, or in a diffuser.
 It will help you relax and fall into a deep sleep.
 Plus, your room will smell amazing

 Drink hot tea before bed.
 Hot drinks are known to calm nerves and promote relaxation.
 Find the right kind of hot tea with ingredients that are healthy for you and promote sleep.

 Chamomile tea is known for being the “sleepy tea” but what about other types of tea?
 What kind of ingredients should you look for?
 Look for lavender, lemon balm, and valerian root tea.
 Mint tea also helps with relaxing.
 Plus it helps calm an upset stomach.

 Read or Write

 Reading a good book or writing in a journal is a great way to calm your brain and relax after a long day.
 Turn off the phone, pick up some paper, and get to daydreaming.

 I like to practice gratitude journaling.
 I normally do it in the morning, but occasionally do it before bed.
 It helps you look back on your day, and find the small joys that happened.
 It helps you end a stressful day on a good note.

 Try to wind down at least an hour before bedtime.
 Take a bath, listen to music, write, stretch, read, do whatever you want as long as it’s relaxing, and puts your mind at ease.

 I hope you find these tips for a better night of sleep useful!
-I know first-hand sleep deprivation takes a toll on your mind, body, and soul.
+I know first-hand that sleep deprivation takes a toll on your mind, body, and soul.
 Try these out and let me know if they help!